Sort of a Syclone in a Teapot

 But with pickups it’s what’s behind the cab that counts, and here the Sonoma GT dusts the Syclone.
 But not by a lot.
 The owner’s manual says the Syclone can carry a maximum of 500 pounds of cargo.
 The GT has a GVWR of 4200 pounds our subject vehicle weighed in at 3200 on the nose.
 Two average-sized guys, then, can ride in the non-blown GMC while it’s hauling about 650 pounds of whatever.
 Not a strikingly significant advantage over the Syclone.

 A truly significant contrast between the two trucks lies in their base prices.
 The GT undercuts the Syclone by about $10,000.
 Thing is, desperate dealers are discounting the Syclone by about that amount.
 It’ a 2.9-second 0-60 advantage is worth more to you than 150 pounds of cargo capacity, shop for a Syclone.
 But look fast.
 That low price is for leftover ’91 models.
 When they’re gone, they’re gone.
-After that you’ll have to gamble the ’92s—which haven’t been released yet— will also carry lire-sale prices.
+After that you’ll have to gamble the ’92s—which haven’t been released yet— will also carry fire-sale prices.
 On the other hand, if you’d be satisfied with a babysitter rather than the Mother of All Trucks, the Sonoma GT will till the bill.

 At least for awhile.
 Toyota will unveil a mid-size pickup in the 1993 model year and there are rumors that by 1994 it’ll be powered by the same 250-hp V8 that moves the Lexus LS400.
 Then, baby, look out.